Benmeddour/n8n-One-Click-Setup---Workflow-Examples/README.md

-# n8n Learning Repository 🚀
+# n8n One-Click Setup & Workflow Examples

-Welcome to your n8n learning journey!
-This repository contains examples, tutorials, and resources to help you master n8n workflow automation.
+Get n8n running instantly with our automated bash script!
+This repository provides a complete one-click installation solution plus example workflows to jumpstart your automation journey.

 ## 📋 Table of Contents